alperyilmaz/verse-gviz/README.md

 ## Play with Docker usage

+> UPDATE: In order to use *Play with Docker*, you need to login with a *DockerID*.
+Please sign up for one at Docker.com

 If you're low on disk space, using Windows or having slow internet connection, then you can try or use this container online.
 The authors of [Play With Docker](http://play-with-docker.com/) site, Marcos Lilljedahl and Jonathan Leibiusky, made it possible to run containers online with breeze (if interested in technical details please watch their [demo](https://www.youtube.com/watch?v=-h2VTE9WnZs#t=3m03s) at DockerCon 2017).

 In order to use this container with Play with Docker: